 - Inviting friends or family into the home

-- Remodeling the home
+- Remodelling or renovating the home

-However, every couple needs to decide for themselves what is on their list of "important decisions."
+However, every couple needs to decide for themselves what is on their list of 'important decisions.'

 You may want to print this exercise for ease of use.
 Click the Print Friendly button above.
 From there you can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

-2. When you are done writing, talk to each other about what you each consider "important decisions."
+2. When you are done writing, talk to each other about what you each consider 'important decisions.'
 See if you can both AGREE on a combined list.

-3 Write your new and agreed upon list of "important decisions" that requires mutual discussion and agreement before deciding what to do or what not to do.
+3 Write your new and agreed upon list of 'important decisions' that requires mutual discussion and agreement before deciding what to do or what not to do.

-Those items that you agree should be in the "important decision" category are not written in concrete.
+Those items that you agree should be in the 'important decision' category are not written in concrete.
 You can revisit this topic at any time in the future and together with your partner review your list and if desired, change it.